AT&T Inc. (T) Shares Soar Above 1-Year High

-The stock of AT&T Inc. (NYSE: T) has increased by 0.19 when compared to last closing price of 16.03.
-Despite this, the company has experienced a 0.69% gain in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 05/18/23 that AT&T Is Spending Billions to Wire U.S. for Fast Internet
+The stock price of AT&T Inc. (NYSE: T) has jumped by 0.80 compared to previous close of 15.58.
+Despite this, the company has seen a fall of -2.03% in its stock price over the last five trading days.
+Barron’s reported on 06/20/23 that AT&T Sees Postpaid Subscribers Falling.
+But It’s Not All Bad News.

 Is It Worth Investing in AT&T Inc. (NYSE: T) Right Now?